orthanc-mirrors/orthanc-book/Sphinx/source/plugins/odbc.rst

 That being said, there are multiple use cases for the ODBC plugins:

-* Connection to Microsoft SQL Server (MSSQL) is only possible with ODBC.
+* Connection to Microsoft SQL Server (MSSQL), including Microsoft Azure SQL, is only possible with ODBC.
 Note that the ODBC plugins were only validated against MSSQL 2017 and MSSQL 2019, under GNU/Linux.

 * Contrarily to the built-in SQLite engine and to the MySQL/MariaDB index plugin, the ODBC index plugin supports the :ref:`revision